facebook twitter youtube

 By Theme Admin on February 18th, 2024 at 7:18 PM

 “After buying six mandolins and umpteen books…I am convinced your course is best $100 I have invested in my mandolin journey to date.
 Finally, I’m getting the discpline I need with your exercises to learn scales, arpeggios, double stops, fingering techniques, learn the fretboard (the essential tools I need)…and most importantly to learn how those things fit into playing tunes.”—Rick D., Bluegrass Mandolin 101 student “I have to say that making everything available online is a great convenience for me.
 Being able to stop and return to a more challenging exercise or a newer phrase is a great for learning.
 I also really appreciate your availability to answer questions offline.
-This is a great course, and I feel as though I’m improving daily because of it.”—Joe C., Bluegrass Mandolin 101 student Register by March 24th and save $25!
-Register for Chord Melody Mandolin with Matt Flinner See the Swing Mandolin Basics with Matt Flinner curriculum (4/1-6/8) See the Waltzes for Mandolin with Matt Flinner curriculum (4/3-6/8) This course is all about chords!
+This is a great course, and I feel as though I’m improving daily because of it.”—Joe C., Bluegrass Mandolin 101 student Register for Chord Melody Mandolin with Matt Flinner See the Swing Mandolin Basics with Matt Flinner curriculum (4/1-6/8) See the Waltzes for Mandolin with Matt Flinner curriculum (4/3-6/8) This course is all about chords!
 Chord inversions will be explored around the fretboard in various keys, and students will learn how to play melodies using those chord inversions as melodic and harmonic foundations.
 Each week, two solo arrangements of swing/jazz standard tunes will be given in which the melody is played as the top note (or often passing notes) of the chord; as the melody moves, the chord inversions move accordingly, creating a full, rich sounding solo arrangement on, of all things, the mandolin.
 Students will also be given tips on using these chords to accompany other soloists, as well as ways of using chord inversions and chord melody technique in improvisation.
 It’s a great way to become not only a better solo mandolinist, but a much better accompanist as well!
 This course is intended for students at an intermediate/advanced level.
-Register by 3/24 and save $25!
-Mandolin Chord Melody Curriculum (April 2-June 8) WEEK 1 (April 2) Intro to Chord Melody Major chord inversions in a few keys Scales over major chords Some simple melodies using major chord inversions Down By the Riverside Sentimental Journey WEEK 2 (April 16) Dominant 7 Chord Inversions Scales over dominant 7 chords Bye Bye Blues Bill Bailey WEEK 3 (April 23) Minor 7 chord inversions Scales over minor 7 chords Moving from minor 7 to dominant 7 chords Blue Skies The Best Things in Life Are Free WEEK 4 (April 30) ii-V-I Progressions ii-V-Is using various inversions More moving chord inversions It’s Only a Paper Moon Solitude WEEK 5 (May 14) More workouts with ii-V-Is Some 4-note chords Wrap Your Troubles in Dreams I’m Confessin’ WEEK 6 (May 21) Minor ii-V-is Common tones in chords If I Had You Angel Eyes WEEK 7 (May 28) Extensions More major scales over chords Mood Indigo I Can’t Give You Anything but Love WEEK 8 (June 4) Starting to improvise using chord melody Further use of chord inversions Adding melodic lines between chords What a Wonderful World Moonglow It Had to Be You The course fee is $225.
-Register by March 24th for just $200!
+Register here Mandolin Chord Melody Curriculum (April 2-June 8) WEEK 1 (April 2) Intro to Chord Melody Major chord inversions in a few keys Scales over major chords Some simple melodies using major chord inversions Down By the Riverside Sentimental Journey WEEK 2 (April 16) Dominant 7 Chord Inversions Scales over dominant 7 chords Bye Bye Blues Bill Bailey WEEK 3 (April 23) Minor 7 chord inversions Scales over minor 7 chords Moving from minor 7 to dominant 7 chords Blue Skies The Best Things in Life Are Free WEEK 4 (April 30) ii-V-I Progressions ii-V-Is using various inversions More moving chord inversions It’s Only a Paper Moon Solitude WEEK 5 (May 14) More workouts with ii-V-Is Some 4-note chords Wrap Your Troubles in Dreams I’m Confessin’ WEEK 6 (May 21) Minor ii-V-is Common tones in chords If I Had You Angel Eyes WEEK 7 (May 28) Extensions More major scales over chords Mood Indigo I Can’t Give You Anything but Love WEEK 8 (June 4) Starting to improvise using chord melody Further use of chord inversions Adding melodic lines between chords What a Wonderful World Moonglow It Had to Be You The course fee is $225.
 Register for Chord Melody Mandolin with Matt Flinner

 Continue reading